netgen-layouts/layouts-docs/cookbook/custom_condition_types.rst

 The second point is achieved by implementing the ``matches`` method.
 This method takes a request object and based on the data from the request decides if it matches the provided value.
-For example, the ``matches`` method of the eZ siteaccess condition type returns true only if the siteaccess is provided in the request and is equal to one of the stored values of the condition:
+For example, the ``matches`` method of the Ibexa siteaccess condition type returns true only if the siteaccess is provided in the request and is equal to one of the stored values of the condition:

 .. code-block:: php